 Check the Base Elevation box and enter in an elevation value.
 This will define the new center plane that the map values will be in relation too.

-Use the export feature in the builder tab to export the map as a .xyz file, or a .DXF file.
-Once exported, if you chose .xyz, you can open the file in Recap, save it as an RCP file, and then append it into your Navisworks project.
+Use the Export feature in the builder tab to export the heat map as a .XYZ file, or a .DXF file.
+Once exported, if you chose .XYZ, you can open the file in Recap, save it as an RCP file, and then append it into your Navisworks project.